 - Transplant Outdoors: When the soil temperature is at least 70 degrees Fahrenheit, before seedlings develop their second set of true leaves

-- Spacing: 4 to 5 feet between plants and 1 to 3 meters between rows
+- Spacing: 4 to 5 feet between plants and 5 to 10 feet between rows

 - Depth: ½ to 1 inch seed depth